grantmacken/markup.co.nz/www/_posts/2014-02-07-ux-design-patterns.md

 The home page will be a  *posts feed* consisting of *'post listings'*.

-At the moment
+### At the moment

-1. This *activity stream* of my latest Articles and Notes and other 'post items' are in reverse chronological order
+1. This *activity stream* of my 20 latest Articles and Notes and other 'post items' are in reverse chronological order
-2. **post listings**:  these will not be separated out by post-type i.e. articles vs notes vs images but clumped together in one listing. ( TODO )
+2. **post listings**:  these will not be separated out by post-type i.e. articles vs notes vs images but clumped together in one listing.
 3. Post Articles will be shortened to 5 block elements with a *call to action* ... continue reading
 4. Post Notes contain 'linkable things' URL,  hashtags TODO: and people
 5. Titles are stored as lowercase  but are transformed via CSS ```text-transform: capitalize``